-5. Press the Add button.
+3. Press the Add button.

-- 6. Enter the new TCP name and press the OK button. - You may enter up to 25 characters.
+- 4. Enter the new TCP name and press the OK button. - You may enter up to 25 characters.
 Special characters other than '-' and '' are not allowed.

-7. Enter the TCP information.
+5. Enter the TCP information.

 - Position: Enter the coordinate values (X, Y, Z) with respect to the center of the cross section of the location where a tool is mounted.
-The unit is in mm. - Orientation: Set the tool direction (Rx, Ry, Rz). - Center of Gravity: Set the center of weight for a tool. - Check the checkbox to enable the option. - If you do not use the option, all the values are set to zero. - Min:-700, max: 700, The unit is in mm.

-- Tool Length: Indicates the tool length. - The tool length is automatically calculated but users cannot enter it on their own. - Payload: Set the tool weight. - If not specified, it will not be saved and an error message will appear.

-- 8. Press the Save button. - If successfully saved, then the Set Active TCP button is activated. - 9.
+The unit is in mm. - Orientation: Set the tool direction (Rx, Ry, Rz). - Center of Gravity: Set the center of weight for a tool. - Check the checkbox to enable the option. - If you do not use the option, all the values are set to zero. - Min:-700, max: 700, The unit is in mm. - Tool Length: Indicates the tool length. - The tool length is automatically calculated but users cannot enter it on their own. - Payload: Set the tool weight. - If not specified, it is automatically set to 0.00. - 6.
+Press the Save button. - If successfully saved, then the Set Active TCP button is activated. - 7.
 If you want to apply the newly set TCP profile to the robot, press the Set Active TCP button. - The robot will receive the currently selected TCP profile setting values.